 Emails and IMs and shared docs – oh my!
 With all the different communication channels we use every day at work, it’s easy to miss their nuances.
-Sure, email seems like a good go-to, but it has its downsides.
+Sure, email seems like a good go-to when you can’t just walk over and tap your teammate on the shoulder, but it has its downsides.
 And what about Google Docs or Confluence pages?
 When should they be open vs. restricted?

-Let’s be real: these are not questions that keep us up at night.
+Let’s be real: these are not the questions keeping us up at night.
 Nonetheless, choosing the right channel for the message is a great way to boost productivity and reduce the frustrations of working with others.
-That’s why we put together this handy-dandy guide to using email, chat, documents, and real-time communication.
+That’s why we put together this handy-dandy guide to using email, chat, documents, and real-time (if not in-real-life) communication.

 You’ll notice a strong bias toward making information discoverable whenever it’s practical (and sometimes when it’s not) so as not to accidentally create information silos.
 But there’s no sense in overwhelming your colleagues with more information than they can absorb or need, either.
 So you’ll also find tips for walking the line between sharing and oversharing.

 Best for: Sharing content housed in shared docs or Confluence pages with the relevant people.
 That’s the ideal.
 But of course, we’ll still use email to forward articles to co-workers, communicate with people outside the company, etc. The main thing is not to use email for lengthly, in-depth discussions and decision-making – that’s a job for shared docs and pages.

 - “Hey team, here’s that project brief I mentioned earlier.
 Please read through it in the next day or two and drop comments with your feedback.
 Thanks!”

 - If you find yourself in a long email thread, it’s perfectly acceptable to say, “Let’s move this conversation to Slack.
 I’ve created a room called <name> and invited you all” or “Let’s shift this to Confluence, I’ve moved all the content from this thread to a page”.